laelbarlow/typhaon/README.md

 - Linux Sun Grid Engine (SGE) computing cluster.
 This has not been tested on other cluster types.
-Only partial functionality is available if installed on a Linux of MacOS personal computer.
+Only partial functionality is available if installed on a Linux or MacOS personal computer.
 - Python3 and the [Conda package and environment manager](https://docs.conda.io/en/latest/) (Conda is not available on all clusters).